pbannister/mcast-1/README.md

 With a firewall, in my case, it did not.
 Needed to diagnose the firewall induced problems, at this point.

+## Diagnostics for the multicast service.

+In another window, you monitor something of the Linux networking status specific to multicast with a bit of script:
+<pre>while clear ; do ip maddress show eth1 ; cat /proc/net/igmp ; sleep 2 ; done</pre>

+This presumes that <i>eth1</i> is the network interface meant for multicast use.

 ## Centos 7 *firewalld* specific guidance.

 In my specific present case, the Centos 7 *firewalld* was the source of grief.